cvramanan/countAI-sop/Production_SOP/SOP_005_TdsAfterSalesOrder.md

 | Machine Images (Top Feeder Side) | |
 | Machine Images (Door Open Side) | |

-> ✅ All fields are mandatory unless specified otherwise
+> ✅ All fields are mandatory
 > ✅ Images must be clear and attached

 ---

 ### 4.3 Internal Verification
 - Sales person reviews TDS for completeness.
-- Any missing information must be obtained from the customer before handover.
+- Any missing information must be obtained from the customer before handover by Sales person.

 ---